Producing anonymous results

 Publishing results from Kapseli

-2. Transfer the results and the summary form to Findata via the Output (O:) drive in Kapseli.
+3. Transfer results: Transfer the results and the summary form to Findata via the Output (O:) drive in Kapseli.

-• “Results_[Record_number_of_permit_decision]_[Kapseli_ID]_[Delivery_date]” (e.g., “Results_ THL_1234_14.02.00_2020_a01_15032021”).
+“Results_[Record_number_of_permit_decision][Kapseli_ID][Delivery_date]” (e.g., “Results_THL_1234_14.02.00_2020_a01_15032021”).

-• Note: write the date in format ddmmyyyy.
+• Note: Date format should be ddmmyyyy.

 Publishing results from other secure operating environments